KateAnn19/tutorial-react-native/create_login.md

 <img src="https://s3-ap-northeast-1.amazonaws.com/sendbird-react-native-tutorial-image/login-image-03.png" width=373 height=685 />

-When you click this button, `Chrome` window will come out and You can check the value on `console` tab in Chrome developer tool.
+When you click this button, `Chrome` window will come out and You can check the value on `Console` tab in Chrome developer tool.

 <img src="https://s3-ap-northeast-1.amazonaws.com/sendbird-react-native-tutorial-image/login-image-04.png" width=766 height=221 />